Admin Overview

 If enabled, performs in the background automatically every minute and may result in two alerts: once the server is down, and once the server is back online.

-Nevertheless it can be performed on demand by using the button with hearth - if used, the JSON with the details of LDAP Healthcheck result will be opened in the new tab.
+Nevertheless, it can be performed on demand by using the button with hearth - if used, the JSON with the details of LDAP Healthcheck result will be opened in the new tab.

 Important: LDAP Healthcheck on demand will be performed on ALL configurations with LDAP Healthcheck checkbox enabled.